tailwindlabs/tailwindcss/source/docs/installation.blade.md

 }
 ```

-Learn more about configuration Tailwind in the [configuration documentation](/docs/configuration).
+Learn more about configuring Tailwind in the [configuration documentation](/docs/configuration).

 <div class="heading mt-0">
   <h2 class="flex markdown">